Difference between diesel engine and gasoline engine

 2. Type of Fuel Used

 Another main difference between a diesel engine and a gasoline engine is the type of fuel used.
-Essentially, a diesel engine uses a diesel fuel while a gasoline engine uses petrol or gasoline fuel.
+A diesel engine essentially uses a diesel fuel while a gasoline engine uses petrol or gasoline fuel.

 There are specific differences between diesel fuel and gasoline.
 The first is that diesel has a higher energy density.
 To be precise, it contains about 15 percent more energy by volume than gasoline.
 This is the reason why a diesel engine is more energy efficient than a gasoline engine.